 The overarching goal of Christine's lab is to understand how complications of pregnancy - such as obesity, gestational diabetes, and infection - increase the risk that offspring will acquire neurodevelopmental abnormalities later in life – such as autism spectrum disorder, obesity, learning disabilities, and depression.

 Christine is has also conducted research aimed at discovering the factors that are important for a smooth, engaged, and successful transition into University science and postgraduate study.

 Dr. Charlotte King

 Charlotte is a lecturer in the Department of Anatomy and teaches into first year Health Sciences, Biological Anthropology and Forensics papers.
 She is interested in how students and the public take biological evidence from the human skeleton, and translate that into understanding of people’s lives.
-She is involved in/developing projects looking at skeletal biology, identity and empathy in collaboration with colleagues from the Centre for Science Communication.
+She is involved in/developing projects looking at skeletal biology, identity and empathy in collaboration with colleagues from the Department of Science Communication.

 Jeremy is a new Teaching Fellow in the department of Anatomy teaching into first, second and third year anatomy papers- primarily involved in facilitating labs and tutorials.
 His PhD research (Developmental biology), looks at the genetics of adolescent idiopathic scoliosis (spinal curvature) and how genetic variants found in the population might contribute to incorrect spinal cord development, negatively impacting function and resulting in spinal curvature.
 He also has a keen interest in reproductive biology and breaking down the stigmas/prejudices with learning reproductive biology, particularly with learning reproductive biology of the opposite sex.